 Vector Product Renders

-Thanks to all the projects between this and the previous, however, the final mesh is much cleaner & refined.
+Thanks to all the prior projects I’ve worked on, the final mesh is much cleaner & refined compared to previous work.
 Despite being for animation, a game Dev workflow was employed.

 I used hard surface modeling for most everything, so the final meshes are much lower res than usual.
 Every cut serves to shape the final look or to allow for nice smooth deformations.